 One big motivation for the University of Chicago to adopt InfluxDB was how easy it was to set it up.
 With a quick Docker Hub image, a Kubernetes YAML descriptor and a simple HTTP request to create the database, they just leveraged the Continuous Integration framework hooks to introduce time series data points through a NodeJS “influx” client library.
 Then the team just had to point their Grafana dashboard to the InfluxDB data source and quickly achieved great observability for their Continuous Integration pipeline.
 Now, they are able to gather useful metrics associated with their tests, like intermittent failures (aka: flaky tests), test duration, benchmarking the time spent on re-provisioning infrastructure of testing environments or generating fictitious clinical metadata to make sure all the biological research mechanisms are working as expected.

-InfluxDB is easy to set up and the concepts around measurements and its respective tags were quickly absorbed by the team, which promoted amazing discussions on what other metrics they want to capture and which insights they need to obtain to continuously improve our CI / CD strategy.
+InfluxDB is easy to set up and the concepts around measurements and its respective tags were quickly absorbed by the team, which promoted amazing discussions on what other metrics they want to capture and which insights they need to obtain to continuously improve their CI / CD strategy.

 Software Development Engineer Marcelo Costa suggests new users to bear in mind the maximum number of metrics per tag 1000000 (one million).
 They might want to remove this default setting in their Kubernetes configuration for their InfluxDB yaml descriptor: